What Is Polymath?

 POLY Cryptocurrency Summary

-Although Polymath created the ST-20 token standard, they’re staked using POLY, which is an ERC-20 token on the Ethereum blockchain.
+POLY is created through Proof of Stake (PorS).
+Although Polymath created the ST-20 token standard, it’s staked using POLY, which is an ERC-20 token on the Ethereum blockchain.
 This means while Polymath enables security offerings, its own native token is a utility token itself.

 The Polymath ICO was the first to actually be registered with the Securities and Exchange Commission and be fully SEC compliant.
 Over $59 million was raised during a private token sale to accredited investors.
 Once it got its foot in the door, Polymath built the road for everyone else in crypto to follow.